Did you see a red line in the block of entry processes under the statistics section on the right sidebar of cPanel?

 Guaranteed private resources like bandwidth, SSD storage, RAM and CPU let you feel how a kite flies in the sky.

-Ultimately it brings more security, top-notch performance and feather speed.
+Ultimately it brings more security, top-notch performance and blazing speed.
 You can try the best VPS with a free trial for WordPress.

 What is entry process?

 To fulfill user’s request, a server must run many PHP processes, as shown in the entry process section.
 It also includes CGI scrip, shell session and cron jobs.